joeta1/Utasks-Ulaval-A2025/README.md

 ## Installation and Running on Local Server (On your IDE)
 - Step 1: clone the repository
 - Step 2:  enter the command `npm install` on your terminal
-- Step 3:  `npm run dev`
+- Step 3: The application will be running at `http://localhost:5173`

-- Step 4: The application will be running at `http://localhost:5173`
+## Running on remote server (Testing on Phone, desktop, laptop...)

 ## Directives for using the app
 While this version is still under testing, please follow these notes: